 **You can get the actual measurements and full instructions for making smoked haddock kedgeree on the printable recipe card at the end of this post**

-Smoked haddock – if you don’t enjoy the flavour of smoked fish, you can use unsmoked haddock instead.
+Smoked haddock - if you don't enjoy the flavour of smoked fish, you can use unsmoked haddock instead.
 That said, the fish is poached in milk before being added to the rice mixture, so the smokey flavour will be reduced somewhat.
 Smoked haddock is normally sold with the skin on.
-You can poach it with the skin on, and the skin will remove easily once the fish is cooked.
+You can poach it with the skin on, and the skin can be removed easily once the fish is cooked.

 Milk - used for poaching the fish.
 You can use full-fat or semi-skimmed.

 Bay leaves - these are added to the milk when the fish is poached.
 You should remove them once the fish is done.

 Rice - I used normal supermarket basmati rice, but any white long-grain rice should be fine.
 I haven't tried to make this dish with brown rice.

 Curry powder - you can use either mild, medium or hot strength, depending on your own taste.
 I mixed one teaspoon of turmeric with my curry powder to get a bit of extra yellow colour in my rice.

 Parsley - fresh parsley (not dried) - this is mixed in with the rice, and also used as a garnish on the finished dish.